project8/katydid/Documentation/validation_log.rst

 * N-Tracks, N-Points NUP Cut added
 * Added the ability to skip a specified number of records into an egg file
 * Added default value option for construction of KTPhysicalArrays and their derived classes
+* Added the ability to write the output of the spectrogram collector via the basic ROOT writer

 Fixes:
 '''''''''''''